maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_2.md

 Since we have used `{@exp@}` here, the user will not see a \(exp\) on the screen when the question is instantiated, but the _displayed value_ of `exp`: \(\frac{3}{(x-1)^{-4}}\)

-In the input `ans1`, replace the _model answer_ with `ta`.
+In the input `ans1`, specify the `model answer` as the variable `ta`.

-In the potential response tree, node 1, replace the expression `TAns` with `ta`.
+In the potential response tree, set the `Answer test` to  `AlgEquiv`, set  `SAns` to `ans1` and set `TAns` to `ta`.

-These changes just propagate the new variables throughout the question.
+It is good practice to use question variables often, as they save time and let you change properties of the question easily in the future.

 # Next step #